U.S. to transfer al Qaeda suspect from Guantanamo to Kuwait

 Kandari, 38, was suspected of being a propagandist and also may have served as "spiritual adviser" to al Qaeda leader Osama bin Laden, according to a U.S. Department of Defense profile.

-Kandari was transferred on Friday to Kuwait, where he will be put into a rehabilitation programme to help him reintegrate into society, according to his lawyer in Washington, Eric Lewis.
+Kandari was transferred on Friday to Kuwait, where he will be put into a rehabilitation program to help him reintegrate into society, according to his lawyer in Washington, Eric Lewis.

 "Mr. Al Kandari is delighted to be going home and reuniting with his beloved parents and family after all these years away," Lewis said.